itsbilal/itsbilal.github.io/_posts/2020-06-05-blm-canada-what-to-do.md

 <!-- more -->

-It has also been extremely disappointing seeing the media here choose to focus on asking political figures a binary "is Canada racist? yes/no" question, as opposed to having a nuanced conversation about racism.
+It has also been extremely disappointing seeing the media here focus on asking a binary "is Canada racist? yes/no" question, as opposed to having a nuanced conversation about racism.
 Whether it's a National Post op-ed or [the premier of the largest province](https://www.cbc.ca/news/canada/toronto/ont-ford-racism-1.5595647), the discussion has yet to move beyond that simple question [with an obvious answer](https://www.ctvnews.ca/canada/five-charts-that-show-what-systemic-racism-looks-like-in-canada-1.4970352),